Coliseum Medical Centers expands ER to serve 12,000 per year

 Much of the money went toward a new helipad in the parking lot for air ambulances carrying patients.
 The hospital also widened its ambulance canopy, installed a new CT scan imaging system and added five more beds to the emergency room.

+"This allows us to provide more services to our community," said Stephen J. Daugherty, CEO of Coliseum Medical Centers.
+"It provides a better environment for EMS partners and a better care environment for our patients and staff."

-Last year, the hospital launched a graduate medical education training program.
+Last year, the hospital launched a graduate medical education training program in partnership with the Hospital Corporation of America's South Atlantic Division and Mercer University's School of Medicine.
 The program accepted 10 internal medicine and four psychiatry residents in its first year, and 27 more residents joined the program this month.

+Robin Parker, vice president of marketing for Coliseum Health System, said the hospital hopes to offer 107 residency positions in multiple specialties by 2020.

+"Certainly one of the biggest challenges in Georgia is the availability of physicians in the community," Daugherty said.
+"We're one of the most underserved states, and our contribution to that is our graduate medical education program."